 Yes, life insurance is an important tool for individuals to create estates for their families and make sure they are protected if they die.
 However, businesses can also use this type of insurance to protect their company and provide additional comfort and support to key employees.

 Is your business taking advantage of life insurance in one of these three ways?

 All in all, Key Employee Life Insurance, Executive Bonus Agreements, and Buy-Sell Agreements provide added value to both your company and your employees.
 In their own unique ways, these three uses of life insurance protect your culture as well – something that we highly value at Byars|Wright.

-While we hope that you don’t ever have to use it, protection and risk management is key.
-If you’re considering these strategies, you’re planning for a strong and secure future!
+While we hope that you don’t have to use it, protection and risk management are key.
+If you consider these strategies, you’re planning for a strong and secure future!

-An experienced independent insurance agent should be able to help your business this way.
+An experienced independent insurance agent can help your business this way.
 By taking the time to understand your organization and goals, I can provide you with the best options and uses for life insurance.

 Are you considering all of your Employee Benefits?
 Need a refresh?
 Take a look at CJ’s blog on Employee Benefit Changes You Should Make Going Into 2021.

 Byars|Wright is a locally owned and operated independent insurance agency with five offices in the greater Birmingham area – including Jasper, Gardendale, Homewood, Alabaster, and Cullman – that has developed into a major provider of commercial and personal insurance.
 Since 1946, the agency has expanded its scope of business and delivers a wide-range of insurance products with quality coverage at competitive prices.
 Byars|Wright has been designated a Best Practices Agency by the Independent Insurance Agents and Brokers of America since joining the study in 2016.
 The family-owned agency was also named “Best Companies to Work For in Alabama” by Business Alabama in 2016, 2017, 2018, 2019, and 2020, winning first place in their category in 2020.